-- 34-Inch (900 mm) Calibration prints two reference marks along the direction of media feed; measure the distance between the marks to determine advance accuracy. - ◆ 12-Inch (305 mm) Calibration same as previous calibration, uses less media but may be less accurate.
+- ◆ 34-Inch (900 mm) Calibration prints two reference marks along the direction of media feed; measure the distance between the marks to determine advance accuracy. - ◆ 12-Inch (305 mm) Calibration same as previous calibration, uses less media but may be less accurate.

-- ◆ Double Lines alternate method for use when a reference measuring stick is not available - 8.
-Select one of the options and press the (Menu In) key to continue. - 9.
-Follow the applicable procedure below.
+8. Select one of the options and press the (Menu In) key to continue.